krisgjol/Weather-Mood/README.md

 - **Mood-Weather Correlation**:
   - Insights into how the weather might be affecting the user's mood, with visual graphs showing trends over time.

-- **Notifications & Reminders**:
-  - Push notifications to remind users to log their daily mood.

 - **Mobile Responsiveness**:
   - Improve UI/UX for mobile devices to ensure a seamless experience across platforms.